TinosNitso/VanityTXID-Plugin/README.md

 Generate txn IDs starting with a specific pattern, using a standard wallet + plugin & watching-only wallet.
 Currently only available for Electron Cash on Windows (BCH).
 Written in Python & C++ for the miner.
 To install the latest version you can just download "VanityTXID-Plugin.zip" above.
 Using this plugin you can also create and send SLP tokens with custom token/txn ID, like this PoW NFT (minted in under 30secs): www.simpleledger.info/token/0000000f1393392b8de2cbf05e7a0ebc3d4630395e49a7c3f09174e46ce09da7

+v1.0.3 notes:
+- We can now instantly convert any number of addresses by first selecting them in the Addresses tab and then copy-paste all of them over to the Address Converter in VanityTXID.
+- Now have a complete list of P2SH addresses, which is updated whenever user does anything to the Converter box.
+These are guaranteed to be correct, unlike random labels in the Addresses tab.
+- I fixed an error from v1.0.2 where the user types in a wrong password.
+Now it asks again, and if user hits cancel then we return to normal.
+I simplified a lot of Python script, but no change to binary.

+I've been trying to get some virtual machines working, but VirtualBox was too difficult, so now I'm learning to use Hyper-V. First I'm gonna test Windows XP.
+I think I'll try get hash rate before adding Linux support.

 v1.0.2 notes:
 - Nonce position can now be up to 256**2, so the input being "mined" doesn't have to be the first.
 (There was also a bug in the C++ binary of v1.0.1.) e.g. in www.blockchain.com/bch/tx/0000006727815232d1fd48e1988b9aea8b3e4cd060dfbe44c4a52239c71b5cd5 'deadbeef' doesn't appear until the 2nd input.
 - Improved code so that raw TX hex can be repeatedly mined (copy-paste after mining, and then again etc).